America is growing dysfunctional. Erectile dysfunction affects 18.4% of men aged 20 years or older in the United States.

 Other illicit drugs affect the body in ways that deter erections.
 Cocaine use can cause an individual to feel less arousal through time.
 Opioids can delay the ejaculation process.

-A stimulant like cocaine may help someone feel more aroused at first.
+Certain stimulants may help someone feel more aroused at first.
 But over time, the effects of the drug will cause side effects that curb sexual performance.

 Stress and ED can form a cycle.
 Someone may feel so stressed out that they cannot focus on getting aroused, leading to ED.
 The ED then causes further stress, making it hard for someone to receive treatment.